dominiksalvet/cpurast/README.md

 ## Todo

 * Use multiple threads
-* use two drawing framebuffers
+* use two rendering framebuffers
 * Add support for texturing
 * Add support for lighting
 * Draw point, line, triangle